-The following two California English-language arts academic content standards from the Word Analysis strand are assessed on the CAHSEE by 7 test questions and are represented in this booklet by 16 released test questions.
+The following two California English-language arts academic content standards from the Word Analysis strand are assessed on the CAHSEE and are represented in this booklet by 15 released test questions.
 These questions represent only a few of the ways in which these standards may be assessed on the CAHSEE.